Clinical Trials Logo

 Study type: Interventional

-In the framework of PhD research, we will present a visualization of estimation of CVDs risk and the possibility of monitoring blood glucose levels in real-time.
-Based on the results, we will assess the association of these with lifestyle change.
+In the framework of PhD research, the investigators will present a visualization of estimation of CVDs risk and the possibility of monitoring blood glucose levels in real-time.
+Based on the results, the investigators will assess the association of these with lifestyle change.
 The findings highlight the need for sufficiently reliable and high-quality evaluations of visualizations, technologies or applications used in the family medicine.

 NCT ID: NCT06214624 Enrolling by invitation - Clinical trials for Coronary Heart Disease